ALib C++ Library

 • One or more static data records may be defined for each element of such enum type.

 • The inheritance graph of the record types, may be used to constitute an inheritance relationship for enums.
-This allows to phrase questions like:
+This allows phrasing questions like:

 "Is enum type X inherited from enum type Y?"